Project-MTee/translation-worker/models/README.md

 `models/checkpoint_best.pt`).
 More info on where to find the correct files is documented with our [model training workflow](https://github.com/Project-MTee/model_training).

 The included Dockerfile can be used to publish new model versions.
+The build-time argument `MODEL_DIR` can be used to specify a subdirectory to be copied to `/models/` instead of the current directory.

 ### Configuration samples